Zeppelin: Before World War I

 The second DELAG airship, LZ 7 Deutschland, made its maiden voyage on 19 June 1910.
-On 28 June it set off on a voyage to publicise Zeppelins, carrying 19 journalists as passengers.
+On 28 June, it set off on a voyage to publicise Zeppelins, carrying 19 journalists as passengers.
 A combination of adverse weather and engine failure brought it down at Mount Limberg near Bad Iburg in Lower Saxony, its hull getting stuck in trees.
 All passengers and crew were unhurt, except for one crew member who broke his leg when he jumped from the craft.

-It was replaced by LZ 8 Deutschland II, which also had a short career, first flying on 30 March 1911 and becoming damaged beyond repair when caught by a strong cross-wind when being walked out of its shed on 16 May.
+It was replaced by LZ 8 Deutschland II, which also had a short career, first flying on 30 March 1911 and becoming damaged beyond repair when caught by a strong cross-wind while being walked out of its shed on 16 May.
 The company's fortunes changed with the next ship, LZ 10 Schwaben, which first flew on 26 June 1911 and carried 1,553 passengers in 218 flights before catching fire after a gust tore it from its mooring near Düsseldorf.
 Other DELAG ships included LZ 11 Viktoria Luise (1912), LZ 13 Hansa (1912) and LZ 17 Sachsen (1913).
-By the outbreak of World War I in August 1914 1588 flights had carried 10,197 fare-paying passengers.
+By the outbreak of World War I in August 1914, 1588 flights had carried 10,197 fare-paying passengers.

 On 24 April 1912, the Imperial German Navy ordered its first Zeppelin—an enlarged version of the airships operated by DELAG—which received the naval designation Z 1 and entered Navy service in October 1912.
-On 18 January 1913 Admiral Alfred von Tirpitz, Secretary of State of the German Imperial Naval Office, obtained the agreement of Kaiser Wilhelm II to a five-year program of expansion of German naval-airship strength, involving the building of two airship bases and constructing a fleet of ten airships.
+On 18 January 1913, Admiral Alfred von Tirpitz, Secretary of State of the German Imperial Naval Office, obtained the agreement of Kaiser Wilhelm II to a five-year program of expansion of German naval-airship strength, involving the building of two airship bases and constructing a fleet of ten airships.
 The first airship of the program, L 2, was ordered on 30 January.
 L 1 was lost on 9 September near Heligoland when caught in a storm while taking part in an exercise with the German fleet.
 14 crew members drowned, the first fatalities in a Zeppelin accident.

 Less than six weeks later, on 17 October, LZ 18 (L 2) caught fire during its acceptance trials, killing the entire crew.
 These accidents deprived the Navy of most of its experienced personnel: the head of the Admiralty Air Department was killed in the L 1 and his successor died in the L 2.
 The Navy was left with three partially trained crews.
 The next Navy zeppelin, the M class L 3, did not enter service until May 1914: in the meantime, Sachsen was hired from DELAG as a training ship.